Hinal16/Music-Player-Application/README.md

 # Music-Player-Application
-Small music player for your favorite playlist which you want to listen repeatedly.
+Small music player for your favorite playlist that you want to here repeatedly.

 made with love .